perryas/restaurantapp/README.md

-#Next-React Frontend for Restaurants
+#Next-React Frontend for Restaurants App
-Exercise03 is full rendering

 <img src = 'restaurants.png'>

 ## use yarn and then yarn dev to run the code

-Do NOT do a yarn build since we are not going to deploy it anywhere Exercise03 is full rendering index3.js (Data is hardcoded) index.js (Get data from Strapi using Apollo and GraphQL) restaurantList.js is Web Component to render restaurants
+Do NOT do a yarn build since we are not going to deploy it anywhere

+index3.js (Data is hardcoded)
+index.js (Get data from Strapi using Apollo and GraphQL) restaurantList.js is Web Component to render restaurants